-As a holistic health care provider, I have a lot of tools in my toolbox to help a patient on their journey to meeting their health goals.
-I use a variety of treatments and tools, like nutrition, movement, detoxification plans, and many more; but they all pale in comparison to the frequency that I teach and recommend abdominal breathing exercises.
+Holistic health care providers have a lot of tools in their toolbox to help patients on their journey to meeting their health goals.
+A variety of treatments and tools, like nutrition, movement, detoxification plans, and many more are available; but they all pale in comparison to abdominal breathing exercises.

 3 Advantages of Abdominal Breathing